pauloortins/pauloortins.github.io/community/index.markdown

 ## 2015 [8]

-### The Developer's Conference
+### The Developer`s Conference
 July, 21 - July 25
 São Paulo, Brazil
 Coordinator: Career Track

 ### The Developer's Conference
 May, 13 - May 17